TranslucentComputing/webinar-slack-bot/docs/index.md

 ### Observability Tools

-Here is Kubert high-level view of the observability stack.
+Here is high-level overview of the Kubert's observability stack.

 ![observability](assets/img/kubert_observability.png)

-While we deploy full observability stack in our dev and production cluster, not every application uses the full stack.
+While we deploy a full observability stack in our dev and production cluster, not every application uses the full stack.
 The Slack Bot has been configured for metrics and logs.
 It has been customized to allow Prometheus to scrap metrics from the FastAPI web container.
-Additionally, the logs have be customize in the Slack bot application to allow for log collections and aggregation.
-The metrics and the logs are used for both preventative and detective controls.
+Additionally, the logs have been customized in the Slack bot application to allow for log collections and aggregation.
+The metrics and logs are used for both preventative and detective controls.

 ## Reading Guide

-Since we cover a lot of concept and tools in this documentations here guide through the docs that we think might be efficient.
+Since we cover a lot of concepts and tools in this documentations here is a guide through the docs that we think might be efficient.

 Review: